mechmotum/mechmotum.github.io/content/dygert-crash.rst

 Chloe Dygert Crash
 ==================

-:date: 2020-9-25 00:00:00
+:date: 2020-9-29 00:00:00
-:tags: bicycle, engineering
+:tags: bicycle, wobble, shimmy, sports, engineering
-:category: research
+:category: outreach
-:slug:
+:slug: dygert-crash
 :authors: Jason K. Moore
-:summary:
+:summary: Back of the napkin analysis and commentary on Chloe Dygert's 2020 UCI
+          Road World Championships crash.

-Chloe Dygert had a race ending crash on September 24th.
-It was caught clearly on video.
-It seems the bicycle began to oscillate and she ultimately lost directional control bicycle and collided with a guard rail.
+Chloe Dygert had a race ending crash on September 24th, 2020 in the UCI Road World Championships.
+The crash was caught quite clearly on video.
+The bicycle starts oscillating during a right turn decent and she loses directional control of the bicycle.
+She ultimately collided with a guard rail and had major injuries.
+You can watch for yourself in the video below:

 .. raw:: html